Natural Remedies for UTIs: ACV, D-Mannose, and Bladder Infection Relief

 5. Frankincense Essential Oil

-Frankincense oil may support urinary tract health when applied topically:
+Frankincense oil may support urinary tract health and provide soothing relief when applied topically:

-• Use 1–2 drops on the lower abdomen or a panty liner.
+• Use 1–2 drops on the lower abdomen or on a panty liner.

-Essential oils are highly concentrated—use sparingly and always test for sensitivity.
+Essential oils are highly concentrated—use sparingly, avoid direct contact with mucous membranes, and always test a small area first for sensitivity.

 6. Plantain Leaf Tea

-Plantain tea is a soothing herbal remedy for UTIs:
+Plantain tea (from the herb, not the banana-like fruit) is a soothing traditional remedy for UTIs:

 • Place 3 tablespoons dried plantain leaf in a quart jar.

-• Pour in 1 quart of boiling water and steep 30–60 minutes (or overnight).
+• Pour in 1 quart of boiling water and steep 30–60 minutes (or overnight for a stronger infusion).

 • Strain and drink throughout the day.